Caring for Seniors After Hip Surgery

 Make commonly used items within reach of your loved one.
 He or she will not be able to bend or stretch for a time.
 Install easy to use lighting and to make sure your loved one can maneuver through a well-lit house while using crutches, a walker, or a cane.

-Prepare a recovery center for your loved one.
+Prepare a recovery center for your loved one for after hip surgery.
 An appropriate chair should be chosen for this spot.
 The chair should not be too low to the ground or too soft, but it should provide the proper amount of support for the new hip.
 Move a table within reach of the chair to store supplies and entertainment for your loved one.

 Preparing the home is only the first part of the caregiver’s responsibility.
 After your loved one returns home from the hospital, there are other aspects of care that need to be considered.

 Food and Drink

 Obviously, your loved one will have limited mobility for a time, so you will need to provide meals and snacks for your family member.
 Keep in mind that your loved one will not be able to move without the aid of a walker or cane so even the smallest task of carrying a plate from the refrigerator to the microwave may be difficult.

 This is also true for carrying beverages.
 Make sure your loved one stays hydrated by keeping a drink within reach.
 Hospital tumblers that have lids and sturdy straws work great during recovery as well.

 After hip surgery, your loved one will need medical supervision.
 There will be an incision to care for.
 Hopefully, you will receive instructions at the time of the hospital dismissal that will tell you how to care for the incision.
 While bruising is typical for this type of surgery, you need to be on the lookout for red, swollen areas.
 It is also a good idea to take your loved one’s temperature several times a day at first to make sure a fever doesn’t develop soon after surgery.